Skip to main content

 kubectl apply -f linstor-sc-on-diff.yaml

-Creating persistent volume claims (PVC) using the storageClass created above will result in replicas being distributed where the key zone has different values.
+Creating persistent volume claims (PVCs) by using the storageClass created earlier will result in replicas being distributed where the zone key has different values.

 cat << EOF > pvcs-on-diff.yaml